foundata/ansible-docsmith/ansibledocsmith/tests/fixtures/example-role-simple-toc-rst-fallback/README.rst

 - `This is an existing entry! <#table-of-contents>`_

 ..
-BEGIN ANSIBLE DOCSMITH TOC
+ANSIBLE DOCSMITH TOC START
 New ToC entries for variables will be placed here.
 ..
-END ANSIBLE DOCSMITH TOC
+ANSIBLE DOCSMITH TOC END

 - `License <#license>`_
 - `Author information <#author-information>`_